 after you run the New-AdminAuditLogSearch cmdlet, Exchange may

 take up to 15 minutes to deliver the report to the specified recipient.
-(See for Exchange 2010: Overview of Administrator Audit Logging, for Exchange 2013: Administrator Audit Logging, for Exchange 2016 and later: Admin audit logging)
+(See Overview of Administrator Audit Logging for Exchange 2010, Administrator Audit Logging for Exchange 2013, and Admin audit logging for Exchange 2016 and later.)

 However, in reality you will find that at times Exchange takes significantly more time than that to deliver the report.
 On Exchange 2013 and later, it can take up to a day.
 This might not suit the need of all, so let’s see how we can change this behavior.